Orientation & Resources

 As soon as you check-in, you will be given a welcome packet that contains everything you need to navigate the first week.

-CYA.inAthens is a hugely helpful resource while you are in Athens.
-It features announcements about events happening at CYA as well as in Athens and the rest of Greece, and it provides you with useful links to library resources, directories, schedules, emergency numbers, guides, maps, etc.
+The CYA Student Portal is a hugely helpful resource while you are in Athens.
+It provides you with useful links to library resources, directories, schedules, emergency numbers, counseling info, etc.